francis-ohara/file-share/README.md

-# memo-sharer
+# PHP-FileShare
-Simple PHP web application for sharing memos between employees and managers at a fictitious store (Creative Learning).
+PHP web application for sharing files between employees and managers at an organization.

- - Employee users can upload memos.
+ - Employee users can upload files.
- - Manager users can view all uploaded memos and download specific memos.
+ - Manager users can view all uploaded files and download specific files.